This Dinner in a Pumpkin recipe is made with ground beef, wild rice, and vegetables cooked in a yummy sauce – a fun way to celebrate Halloween.

 Now that I have kids of my own I can’t WAIT to help them get dressed up for trick-or-treating and I love how excited my little toddler is about it.
 And the best part: I get to “help” him eat all of his candy.
 He’s still young enough that he’s totally fine with it :-).

 My husband and I started the tradition of making dinner in a pumpkin when we first got married.
 We thought it would be really fun to do with the kids every year in October, or even on Halloween night.
 It really is delicious comfort food–the perfect meal for filling excited little kid bellies with something hearty before they race off to collect a ton of candy.

 I love using wild rice in this dish, but any type of rice or quinoa would work.
 Mix it with some sautéed veggies and a creamy homemade sauce and stuff it all right inside your cleaned-out pumpkin.
 Bake everything for about an hour, and enjoy some delicious cooked pumpkin as you scoop your delicious rice casserole out.
 Really easy to make, fun for the family, and delicious!

-- 2 cups cooked wild rice , brown rice or quinoa
+- 2 cups wild rice , cooked (or use brown rice or quinoa)

 - 1 1/2 cups low-sodium beef broth

 - salt and freshly ground black pepper to taste